Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 #### ⏮️ History & Version Control
 - **Undo/Redo functionality** - Made a mistake?
 Just undo it!
-- **File versioning** - Keep track of changes as you process documents
+- **File versioning** - Track, revert, and download any previous version of your documents
+- **All stored locally** - Your file history stays private on your device
 - **Preview before committing** - See the results before replacing your original file

-#### 💾 Client-Side File Storage
+#### 💾 Browser File Storage
-- Files stored locally in your browser using IndexedDB
+- Files stored locally in your browser with thumbnails
-- Automatic thumbnail caching for faster previews
 - Files persist across page refreshes
-- Privacy-first: Files stay on your device until you explicitly upload them to the server
+- Privacy-first: Files stay on your device until you explicitly process them

 #### 🔀 Flexible Deployment Architecture
 - **Unified Mode (default):** Single container with both frontend and backend